CSS Guide Part 5 – Everything You Need To Know To Make HTML Text Stylish Using CSS

 Posted by TotalDC

-This is a part 5 of our CSS basics series and in this article you will learn everything you need to know to make HTML text stylish using CSS.
+This is part 5 of our CSS basics series and in this article, you will learn everything you need to know to make HTML text stylish using CSS.
 With CSS you can change the size and shape of the text with a range of properties.
 Let’s talk about that.

 Font-family

-Users browser has to find the font you specify which in most cases means it needs to be on their computer so there is no point in using obscure fonts that are only on your computer.
-There are a select few safe fonts (the most used are Arial, Verdana and Times New Roman), but you can specify more than one font by separating them with commas.
-Purpose of this is that if the user does not have the first font you specified, than browser will go through the list until it finds one user have.
+Users’ browser has to find the font you specify which in most cases means it needs to be on their computer so there is no point in using obscure fonts that are only on your computer.
+There are a select few safe fonts (the most used are Arial, Verdana, and Times New Roman), but you can specify more than one font by separating them with commas.
+The purpose of this is that if the user does not have the first font you specified, then the browser will go through the list until it finds one user has.
 This is useful because different computers sometimes have different fonts installed.
-Actually you can use wider selection than the safe fonts using several methods like importing fonts from google fonts, but if for the beginning to learn CSS you should not worry about that just yet.
+You can use a wider selection than the safe fonts using several methods like importing fonts from Google fonts, but if for the beginning to learn CSS, you should not worry about that just yet.

 Font-size

 Font-size changes the size of the font.
-Worth noticing that text like headings should use HTML tags.
-Do not simply apply bigger font size to paragraph and call it a header.
+Worth noticing that text-like headings should use HTML tags.
+Do not simply apply a bigger font size to a paragraph and call it a header.

 Font-weight